-The property contains more than 20 acres of contiguous forest.
-The owners plan to develop a forest stewardship plan to improve on the health and diversity of the property.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by December 1, 2017, and approved by the department on or before December 29, 2017, then credit for this category should be awarded administratively.
+The property contains more than 20 acres of contiguous forest and the owners are interested in improving the health and diversity of their forest.
+The owners have provided a forest stewardship plan that has been approved by a county forester.
+Credit for this category is recommended.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.